meawoppl/meawoppl.github.io/_portfolio/orage.md

 ![alt text](/images/orage/victory.jpg "Real lighting"){:class="rounded_full"}

-The crew was epic, and this project served as a nucleating point for [Coup De Foudre](https://www.coupdefoud.re/) to get started.
+The team was epic, and this project served as a nucleating point for [Coup De Foudre](https://www.coupdefoud.re/) to get started.
 My part in it was building the high-power switching electronics to make it all work.
 A task I was at best woefully under-qualified for, but manged to make work.